Noble metals used for centuries

 • avoid abrasive products,

-• favor light and occasional cleaning,
+• prefer light and occasional cleaning,

 • preserve the natural patina, especially for silver and bronze.